Yinwahkreher/ai-literacy-resources/frameworks/educause_ai_literacy_framework.md

 # EDUCAUSE AI Literacy Framework

-The **EDUCAUSE Framework for AI Literacy** (2024) provides guidance for higher education institutions on how to cultivate AI literacy among students, faculty, and staff.
+The **EDUCAUSE Framework for AI Literacy** (2024) provides guidance for higher education institutions on how to cultivate generative AI literacy among students, faculty, and staff.

 ## Core Components
 - **Understanding AI** – Foundational concepts, terminology, and functionality.